forestgrape/coronavirus/coronavirus.md

 ><span id='endemic'> A virus strain is *endemic* in a collection of organisms if that collection is a habitat of the virus.</span>

 Sometimes it is helpful to name frequently infected organism which play no role in the virus spread:
 ><span id='side-host'>A *Side Host* or *Terminal Host* of a virus is a [host](#host) but the infections yield *no* relevant spread of the virus.
-E.g. the virus cannot effienctly replicate or leave the host.
+E.g. the virus cannot efficiently replicate or leave the host.
 These infections can be viewed as side-effects of the random virus spread.
 Viruses can evolve such that a Side Host becomes a Host</span>

 ### conquering new habitats
 The virus can get attached to a cell types or hosts the given strain which are not part of its current habitat.
-Most likely the entity of viruses doensn't manage to adapt to the new target.
+Most likely the entity of viruses doesn't manage to adapt to the new target.
 However if a lineage of viruses manages to adapt to the new target, this becomes a new habitat.
 The new habitat can be:
 - a new cell type
 - a new tissue type